ukparliament/weeknotes.data-search/2018/04/index.md

 [Dan](https://twitter.com/dasbarrett), perhaps unsurprisingly, went to some meetings.

-There was one about the process of commissioning business systems for Commons 'procedural' areas which saw a demo of the new Historic Hansard that's due to replace the [old Historic Hansard](http://hansard.millbanksystems.com/) at some point in the not too distant future.
-There was also talk about business systems work on [Statutory Instruments (SIs)](http://www.parliament.uk/business/bills-and-legislation/secondary-legislation/statutory-instruments/) and Committees.
+There was one about the process of commissioning business systems for Commons 'procedural' areas which saw a demo of the new Historic Hansard which is due to be integrated into [current Hansard](https://hansard.parliament.uk/) at some point in the not too distant future.
+Until then, [Historic Hansard]((http://hansard.millbanksystems.com/)) remains in its usual place.
+There was also talk about business systems work on [Statutory Instruments (SIs)](http://www.parliament.uk/business/bills-and-legislation/secondary-legislation/statutory-instruments/) and committees.

 Dan also went to the website product roadmap meeting.
 He met with [Aidan](https://twitter.com/aidan_morgan), [Dan](https://twitter.com/DigitalDanCook) (portfolio manager) and [Rebecca](https://twitter.com/rebeccaelton1) (Director of Portfolio) and talked about the big corporate data plans and data strategy that he has to make happen.
 Somehow.